nsrau/azure-docs.it-it/articles/connectors/connectors-create-api-sharepointonline.md

 <properties
-pageTitle="Informazioni su come usare il connettore SharePoint Online nelle app per la logica | Microsoft Azure" description="Creare app per la logica con il connettore SharePoint Online per la gestione degli elenchi SharePoint." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+pageTitle="Learn how to use the SharePoint Online connector in logic apps | Microsoft Azure" description="Create logic apps with the SharePoint Online connector to mange lists on SharePoint." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />